VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 - **Chapter 3: Concept of Direct Syscalls**
     - What are direct syscalls, how do they work and why have they been used by red teamers?

+- **Chapter 4: Win32-APIs
+     - We will create a shellcode dropper based on the Win32 APIs (High Level APIs) and we will also analyse it.

+- **Chapter 5: Native-APIs
+     - We will create a shellcode dropper based on the Native APIs (Medium Level APIs) and we will also analyse it.

 | Chapter Nr. | Chapter Name                   | Description |
 | :---:       | :---:                          | :---: |
 | 1           | Windows NT basics              | Necessary basics about the Windows NT architecture |